samueloph/samueloph.github.io/content/pages/about.md

 Samuel Henrique "samueloph" is a software developer focused on Debian, Linux, Python, Rust and Security.
 He's a [Debian Developer](https://nm.debian.org/person/samueloph/), contributing mostly to packaging of security tools in the [Debian Security Tools Packaging Team (pkg-security)](https://wiki.debian.org/Teams/pkg-security).
 Samuel maintains a few other key packages on Debian, such as "curl", "rsync" and "nmap", for which he's also responsible for fixing CVEs for all Debian releases.
-Working as a System Development Engineer in Amazon Linux, Samuel develops Rust and Python-based systems that deals with CVE processing at [AWS](https://aws.amazon.com/).
+Working as a Senior System Development Engineer in Amazon Linux, Samuel develops Rust and Python-based systems that deals with CVE processing at [AWS](https://aws.amazon.com/).
 He also helps people learning packaging and starting to contributing to Debian.

 ---